sundarcodes/staggered_lockdown/index.md

-# How can we have a staggered lockdown in India ?
+# How can we reopen India after COVID-19 cases drop or in other words how can we adopt a staggered lock down to prevent another surge ?

 ### TL;DR (The Summary)

+To be adopted once we see a drop in the COVID-19 cases.

 1. Choose 5 color code representing 5 days of the week from Monday to Friday.
 2. Uniformly allocate a color code to each person in India (through aadhar number preferrably).